awwbots/Dis-ShopifyLinks/README.md

 2. Launch command/terminal, navigate to the ".../Dis-ShopifyLinks/" folder that you created in the previous step.
 3. Run "npm install".
 4. Rename "config.example.json" to "config.json"
-5. Open config.json, complete any of the missing fields, and modify the user monitor list as needed.
+5. Open config.json, complete any of the missing fields, and modify the allowedRoles to include the Discord Server roles that you want to have access the command.
+You can also modify the command and/or prefix within the config.json as you wish.